domain-protect/domain-protect-gcp/manual-scans/README.md

 # domain-protect manual scans
+Scans Google Cloud DNS for:

-* scans Google Cloud DNS for subdomain NS delegations vulnerable to takeover
+* subdomain NS delegations vulnerable to takeover
+* CNAMEs vulnerable to takeover
+* CNAMEs for missing storage buckets
-* scans Google Cloud DNS for CNAMES vulnerable to takeover
+* Google Cloud Load Balancers for which the backend storage bucket has been deleted

-## important note
-* for a fuller set of functionality, deploy the Google Cloud Function installation

 ## requirements
 * Python 3.x